Darren Woodson

 Darren Raye Woodson (born April 25, 1969) is an American former professional football player who spent his entire career as a safety for the Dallas Cowboys of the National Football League (NFL) from 1992 to 2003.
 He played college football for the Arizona State Sun Devils, and was selected by the Cowboys in the second round of the 1992 NFL draft with the 37th overall pick.
+He finished his career with six Pro Bowl selections, including three first-team All-Pro selections, and won three Super Bowls.

 Early life

 Woodson was raised by his mother, Freddie Luke, in Maryvale, a West Phoenix neighborhood.
 A running back and linebacker at Maryvale High School, he earned All-Metro Division AAA and All-City honors as a senior, once scoring six touchdowns in a single game.
 He was a teammate of Phillippi Sparks, who would go on to play nine seasons in the NFL.

 In August 2008, ESPNRISE.com named Woodson as one of the best high school players to ever come out of Arizona.